Escaping Workspace (pt. 1)

 Got Your Back Import

 One of my family members didn't want to lose email labels, so I've also done one migration using Got Your Back (GYB) -- a tool which uses Gmail API to download or put emails into Gmail accounts.
-It has different tradeoffs comprated to the POP3 import:
+It has different tradeoffs compared to the POP3 import:

-• Seting it up is much more convoluted, because it's hard to get Google API authorization tokens for personal use.
+- Setting it up is much more convoluted, because it's hard to get Google API authorization tokens for personal use.

-• It keeps some meta information: whether the message is read, unread, the labels, etc. But the restore still marks a lot of messages to spam!
+- It keeps some meta information: whether the message is read, unread, the labels, etc. But the restore still marks a lot of messages to spam!
 There is an open issue about it.

-• Restores are extremely slow -- multiple seconds per message.
-Specifying the --batch flag helps a bit, but it is still slower than the POP3 import.
+flag helps a bit, but it is still slower than the POP3 import.

 Overall, I've decided that configuring GYB is worth it: after everything is set up, GYB can incrementally back up all data from a Gmail account into a local directory, and restore this backup into any other Gmail account.
 I've decided to set it up for my new Gmail account after the migration.